perkeep/perkeep/doc/client-config.md

 ### Top-level keys

 * `identity`: your GPG fingerprint.
-Run `camput init` for help on how to generate a new keypair.
+Run `pk put init` for help on how to generate a new keypair.

 * `identitySecretRing`: Optional.
 If non-empty, it specifies the location of your GPG secret keyring.
 Defaults to **$CONFIGDIR/identity-secring.gpg**.
-Run `camput init` for help on how to generate a new keypair.
+Run `pk put init` for help on how to generate a new keypair.

 * `ignoredFiles`: Optional.
-The list of of files that camput should ignore and not try to upload.
+The list of of files that pk put should ignore and not try to upload.

 ### Servers